Samuel85/peacock2_matlab/README.md

 ## Disclaimer
 * There is no affiliation with the original author of the paper.
 * This software is provided "as is" with no warranty of any kind.
 Use this code at your own risk.
+## Contact
+For suggestions or bugs contact me at ssalinas85 at hotmail c